affectsai/aardt/README.md

 All the implementation details, including dataset layout and access details, are encapsulated in your implementation of this base class.
 See any of the existing implementations for examples.
 We provide implementations for ASCERTAIN, CUADS, and DREAMER each of which is thoroughly commented.
 See
-* `src/aardt/datasets/ascertain/Ascertaindataset.py`,
+* `src/ardt/datasets/ascertain/Ascertaindataset.py`,
-* `src/aardt/datasets/dreamer/DreamerDataset.py`,
+* `src/ardt/datasets/dreamer/DreamerDataset.py`,
-* `src/aardt/datasets/cuads/CuadsDataset.py`.
+* `src/ardt/datasets/cuads/CuadsDataset.py`.

 To extend `AERDataset` do the following:
 1. Create a new class as a subclass of AERDataset like so:
     ```python
-    from aardt.datasets import AERDataset
+    from ardt.datasets import AERDataset

     class MyAwesomeDataset(AERDataset):
         def __init__(self, signals):
             super().__init__(signals)
     ```
     You should minimally provide a list of signal types to `super.__init__`.
 This is a list of signal types provided by this dataset, e.g.: `['ECG','EEG']`.
 Feel free to add whatever additional arguments you might need to support your implementation.

 2. Override `load_trials(self)` and `get_signal_metadata` methods from AERDataset. `load_trial(self)` is where all the
    hard work of implementing a dataset is done... here, you will parse the dataset to produce individual `AERTrial` instances. `get_signal_metadata(self,signal)` returns a map of metadata about the requested signal.
 Minimally this should include:
    * `n_channels`: the number of channels for this signal, and
    * `sample_rate`: the sample rate in Hz for this signal
     ```python
-    from aardt.datasets import AERDataset
+    from ardt.datasets import AERDataset

     class MyAwesomeDataset(AERDataset):
         def __init__(self, signals):